jsmolka/blog/content/posts/horizons/index.md

 > I will wait for the day you call through the skylines<br>
 > And I'll be waiting, I'll be waiting<br>

 He is lost in the world.
-Star-crossed, destined to fail, looking out for a light, a _North Star_, to guide him through the rest of his life.
-He is filled with hope to one day connect with his significant again.
+Star-crossed, destined to fail, looking out for a light.
+A _North Star_ to guide him through the rest of his life.
+He is filled with hope to one day connect with his significant other again.

 > (Oh-Woah, Oh-Woah) I'm gone without you<br>
 > (Oh-Woah, Oh-Woah) Could it be forever?<br>
 > (Oh-Woah, Oh-Woah) Go on without you<br>
 > (Oh-Woah, Oh-Woah) This endless endeavor<br>

-The narrator doesn't feel like himself without his significant other.
+The narrator doesn't feel like himself without his partner.
 He fears that he has to go on like this forever.

 ![](img/symbol-this-endless-endeavor.png)
 {.w-25}